Wilsudofia/hackbio_cancer_internship_stage_3/Phase two report/Phase 2 report-1.md

 - **LogP**: Lipophilicity affected compounds’ ability to permeate membranes.
 - **Hydrogen Bond Acceptors/Donors**: Essential for compound-target interactions.

-The scatter plot below shows a positive correlation between binding affinity from ligands in phase one and pIC50 predicted using our model.This indicates that compounds with stronger binding affinity tend to exhibit higher potency, helping to identify potent compounds and outliers.
+The scatter plot below shows a positive correlation between binding affinity from ligands in phase one and their pIC50 predicted using our model.This indicates that compounds with stronger binding affinity tend to exhibit higher potency, helping to identify potent compounds and outliers.
 It provides insights into structure-activity relationships and guides optimization in drug discovery.

 ![Binding Affinity vs. pIC50](https://github.com/Wilsudofia/Hackbio-Phase-2/blob/main/Phase%202/pIC50%20VS%20Docking%20score.png)